Q1: Can I back up only changed files?

 A: The master password helps you to protect your backup from unauthorized access.
-Only those who knows the master password can start CloudBerry Backup.
-The Master password is optional and off by default.
+Only those who knows the master password can start the backup agent.
+The master password is optional and off by default.
 Learn more in this article.

-Q8: How does CloudBerry Backup recognize modified files?
+Q7: How does the Backup Agent recognize modified files?

 A: We are using timestamp to identify modified files.
 Also, we check the “Date Modified” of a file.

-Q10: Why does the program not appear to start when I start the computer?
+Q9: Why does the Backup Agent not appear to start when I start the computer?

 A: Yes, we support 3 types of the AES algorithms which are implemented on the fly.
 You can set it up in the backup plan wizard.

-Q12: Is there a way to decrypt Cloudberry backups independent of the Cloudberry interface?
+Q11: Is there a way to decrypt backups independent of the CloudBerry interface?

 A: There is no way to decrypt the files outside of CloudBerry tools (backup agent or management console) because encryption metadata (encryption algorithm, key-size, etc.) is stored in our own format.

-Q13: Where can I learn more about data encryption, secure access and transferring options that CloudBerry Lab uses in its products?
+Q12: Where can I learn more about data encryption, secure access and transferring options that CloudBerry uses in its products?

-Q14: Can I back up files being in use with CloudBerry Backup?
+Q13: Can I back up files being in use with the Backup Agent?

-A: Yes, CloudBerry Backup supports backup of files being in use by default.
-For this purpose CloudBerry Backup uses the Volume Shadow Copy Service (VSS).
+A: Yes, it is supported to back up files being in use by default.
+For this purpose we use the Volume Shadow Copy Service (VSS).
 The Volume Shadow Copy Service is an implemented Windows service.
 It allows taking snapshots of data being in use or located on a locked volume.
-The Volume Shadow Copy Service doesn't work for network shares, mapped network drives oe drives with the FAT32 file system.
-When CloudBerry Backup detects a file being in use it automatically creates a VSS snapshot of such file and works with it instead.
+The Volume Shadow Copy Service doesn't work for network shares, mapped network drives or drives with the FAT32 file system.
+When the Backup Agent detects a file being in use it automatically creates a VSS snapshot of such file and works with it instead.

-A: ”Force VSS” option is designed to prevent locking files by CloudBerry backup client to allow other software simultaneous access to those files.
+A: ”Force VSS” option is designed to prevent locking files by the Backup Agent to allow other software simultaneous access to those files.

 A: Any restart continues the backup process from the point where it left off.

-A: Yes, we support Mac and Linux for AWS S3, Glacier, Microsoft Azure, Google Cloud Platform, OpenStack, S3-compatible and local storage.
+A: Yes, Mac and Linux is supported for Amazon S3, Microsoft Azure, Google Cloud Platform, OpenStack, BackBlaze B2, S3-compatible and local storage.

-A: Since EBS volume is a local drive on EC2, you can perfectly run our product on EC2 and back up EBS.
+A: Since EBS volume is a local drive on EC2, you can perfectly run backups on EC2 and back up EBS.

-Q23: Can I backup and restore my system as an image?
+Q22: Can I back up and restore my system as an image?

-A: Yes, starting from version 4.3. you can recover individual files from image based backups without downloading the whole image.
+A: Yes, starting from the Backup Agent (for Windows) v4.3. you can recover individual files from image based backups without downloading the whole image.
+Learn more here.